My salted chocolate biscotti without eggs is crunchy on the outside with a bit of softness on the inside, and pairs SO perfectly with a cup of coffee.

 - Top it off with: a perfectly imperfect drizzle of melted chocolate (milk or dark, take your pick) and a pinch of sea salt.

-In a large bowl, mix your dry ingredients (including the brown sugar) together.
+To make biscotti without eggs, in a large bowl, mix your dry ingredients (including the brown sugar) together.
 Add in cubes of cold, unsalted butter and use a pastry blender to cut the butter into the flour mixture.
 If you don’t have a pastry blender, you should also be able to do this using two butter knives or even just your clean hands.
 The resulting texture should be crumby, and you will likely have pea-sized bits of butter still in your mixture.
 That’s a good thing!

 Next, add the applesauce, vanilla extract, and canola oil and stir until it all comes together.
 The dough shouldn’t be overly sticky or wet.
 If you need to, gently knead the dough with your hands just a bit to bring it all together.